Artificial vs. Real Christmas Trees…let’s get into it!

 Finally, real Christmas trees do come with a few negative environmental impacts, especially if you don’t live anywhere near where trees are grown.

-Because, the most environmentally friendly trees are the ones purchased locally and then recycled after the holiday for mulch.
+Because, in the United States, the most environmentally friendly trees are the ones purchased locally and then recycled after the holiday for mulch.

-Artificial trees (or as some call them, plastic trees) are easier to put up and decorate, as well as being very low maintenance!
+Artificial trees (or as some call them, fake trees) are easier to put up and decorate, as well as being very low maintenance!

 It’s a simple procedure to assemble and decorate an artificial tree, and it’s equally simple to place it in storage until the next year.

 This serves as a double benefit, as you’ll save money on your annual decor and be able to skip over the difficulty of moving a large tree into your home every year.